 10. CHANge Things up

 Rearrange your furniture to make a conversation grouping instead of facing the TV.
-(I’m super guilt of this) Style your bookshelves by mixing in some picture frames and vases that you already have.
+(I’m super guilty of this.)
+Style your bookshelves by mixing in some picture frames and vases that you already have.
 There is plenty you can do to mix things around the house without spending any money.
 Simply rearranging throw pillows, blankets, frames, and fresh flowers makes a big impact.
 Keep in mind many small things can look like clutter, but a few bigger ones make more of a statement.

 Love your home